Common Lizard on the Iveragh Peninsula

 Did you know that they hibernate over winter and that they can be found as far north as the Arctic Circle?
 What’s the difference between a lizard and a newt?
 We hope you enjoy learning about all about our common lizards and have fun exploring the links on this page.
 With your new-found knowledge, you will be a lizard expert in no time and spotting them when out and about on Iveragh!

 Don’t forget to tag us - @ecomuseumslive #IveraghLizards

 In May 2021, LIVE launched the Iveragh Lizards Citizen Science project.
 We asked the public to submit their common lizard sightings and the response was wonderful.
 On Tuesday the 2nd of November, Linda Lyne hosted a lunchtime talk where she discussed the findings of the project so far.

 Local knowledge is key to assessing the status of Ireland’s only native reptile, the common lizard.
 Whether it’s in your garden or on a hiking trail, all records are gratefully welcomed.

-Via the submissions to the link above, we hope to build up a picture of just how ‘common’ the common lizard is on the Iveragh peninsula.
+Via the submissions to the link below, we hope to build up a picture of just how ‘common’ the common lizard is on the Iveragh peninsula.
 By late Autumn, when the lizards go back into their winter hibernation, we will ideally have a map of where our lizards call home – created by the people that love Iveragh.
 I hope you decide to become involved and that this map can be used to help this charismatic and unique animal.
 By learning where the lizards can be found we can help ensure they have a future on Iveragh, one that you can help protect and preserve.

-Common Lizard Factsheet
+Common Lizard Resources

-Common Lizard Educational Video
+Common Lizard Educational Videos

 This educational video is designed to help our younger generation learn about Ireland’s only native lizard species.
 With interesting facts on the common lizard and some fun activities, it is a great tool to use with the other resources on this page. (approx. 8 mins duration)